kaisenlinux/manpages-dev/packages/lftp.md

               if true, lftp sends STAT command in FXP mode transfer to know how much data has been transferred.
 See also ftp:stat-interval.
 Default is true.

        ftp:use-stat-for-list (boolean)
               when true, lftp uses STAT instead of LIST command.
 By default `.' is used as STAT argument.
 Using STAT, lftp avoids creating data connection  for  directory  listing.
 Some servers require special options for STAT, use ftp:list-options to specify them (e.g. -la).

        ftp:use-telnet-iac (boolean)
               when  true (default), lftp uses TELNET IAC command and follows TELNET protocol as specified in RFC959.
 When false, it does not follow TELNET protocol and thus does not dou‐ ble 255 (0xFF, 0377) character and does not prefix ABOR and STAT commands with TELNET IP+SYNCH signal.

        ftp:use-tvfs (tri-boolean)
               When set to auto, usage of TVFS feature depends on FEAT server reply.
-Otherwise this setting tells whether use it or not.
+Otherwise this setting tells whether to use it or not.
 In short, if a  server  supports  TVFS  feature then it uses unix-like paths.

        ftp:use-utf8 (boolean)
               if  true,  lftp  sends  `OPTS  UTF8 ON' to the server to activate UTF-8 encoding (if supported).
 Disable it if the file names have a different encoding and the server has a trouble with it.

        ftp:use-quit (boolean)